tatianegercina/FinTech/01-Lesson-Plans/13-NLP/2/Activities/04-Stu_Bossy_Words/README.md

 # Who are the Bossy Words?

-On this activity you will use TF-IDF to find the most relevant words on news articles that talk about money in the [Reuters Corpus](https://www.nltk.org/book/ch02.html#reuters-corpus) bundled in `NLTK`.
-Once you find the most relevant words, you should create a word cloud.
+In this activity, students will use TF-IDF to find the most relevant words from a collection of news articles that talk about money in the [Reuters Corpus](https://www.nltk.org/book/ch02.html#reuters-corpus) bundled in `NLTK`.
+Once they find the most relevant words, they will visualize the words using a word cloud.

 ## Instructions